Why is Teamfight Tactics so popular?

 Champions and Economy

 After each round, a choice of five new champions appears at the bottom of your screen.
-You’re also given a chance to select an initial champion from the Carousel at the start of the game, with additional Carousels happening once every five rounds.
+You’re also given a chance to select an initial champion from the Carousel at the start of the game.
+Additional Carousels also happen once every five rounds.
 TFT has more than 50 champions in-game, and discovering which ones work best for you is part of the game’s appeal.

 Champions cost between one and five gold, depending on how powerful they are.
 You can purchase new champions with gold earned passively each round, as well as from winning and losing streaks and interest.
 Interest is collected at a rate of one gold per 10 you have.
 You can also sell unwanted units for extra gold.